-- 38. The following examples are included to assist in explaining the application of the law. - 39.
-This section of the commentary discusses the specific factual scenarios related to each of the five public rulings.
-In all cases they involve Australian tax being paid, but the issue is whether a foreign tax credit is available to the New Zealand partners.
-Whether a foreign tax credit is available turns on whether the three key elements set out above at [35] are satisfied. - 40.
+- 48. The following examples are included to assist in explaining the application of the law. - 49.
+This section of the commentary discusses the specific factual scenarios related to each of the five Rulings.
+In all cases they involve Australian tax being paid on Australian source income, but the issue is whether a foreign tax credit is available to the New Zealand partners.
+Whether a foreign tax credit is available turns on whether the three key elements set out above at [40] are satisfied. - 50.
 In all five examples the Australian limited partnership ("ALP") has three partners: - one general partner ("GP") based in Australia having a 1% partnership share; and - two New Zealand resident limited partners ("NZLP 1" and "NZLP 2") with 50% and 49% partnership shares respectively (the 50% and 49% partners).
-In examples 1, 2 and 5, NZLP 1 and NZLP 2 may be either a company or a natural person but in examples 3 and 4 are natural persons only. - 41.
-The partners in examples 3 and 4 are limited to natural persons.
-If the partners were New Zealand resident companies the dividends would generally be exempt income under s CW 9(1), and so foreign tax credits would not be available.
+In Example 1, Example 2 and Example 5, NZLP 1 and NZLP 2 may be either a company or a natural person but in Example 3 and Example 4, NZLP 1 and NZLP 2 are natural persons only. - 51.
+The partners in Example 3 and Example 4 are limited to natural persons.
+If the partners were New Zealand resident companies the dividends may be exempt income under s CW 9(1) and, in that circumstance, foreign tax credits would not be available.

-[As an aside, dividends received by a company in New Zealand are not exempt if one of the exclusions in s CW 9(2) applies.
-The exclusions in s CW 9(2) include dividends paid in relation to rights that are:

-- a direct income interest in a foreign company that is a non-attributing interest in a FIF because it falls within one of the relevant exclusions in s CW 9(2)(a); or - a fixed-rate foreign equity (s CW 9(2)(b)); or - rights to a deductible foreign equity distribution (s CW 9(2)(c)).

-The Commissioner acknowledges that a New Zealand partner could hold a non-attributing interest in a FIF through an ALP, and any dividends received by a corporate partner in such circumstances would not be exempt income.
-If a partner's interest is an attributing interest in a FIF,

-- s LJ 2(6) and (7) specify which amount of income is to be used for the foreign tax credit provisions.] - 42.
-The Australian limited partnership is treated as a corporate limited partnership for Australian income tax law but is treated as a partnership for New Zealand income tax law (as discussed above). - To avoid currency exchange issues, the reference to "\$" is not a reference to any particular currency; it is used simply for illustrative purposes.
+- 52. As an aside, dividends received by a company in New Zealand are not exempt if one of the exclusions in s CW 9(2) applies.
+The exclusions in s CW 9(2) include dividends paid in relation to rights that are: - a direct income interest in a foreign company that is a non-attributing interest in a FIF because it falls within one of the relevant exclusions in s CW 9(2)(a); or - a fixed-rate foreign equity (s CW 9(2)(b)); or - rights to a deductible foreign equity distribution (s CW 9(2)(c)). - 53.
+The Commissioner acknowledges that an exclusion set out in s CW 9(2) could apply, and any dividends received by a corporate partner in such circumstances would not be exempt income. - 54.
+The Commissioner also acknowledges that a New Zealand partner could hold an attributing interest in a FIF through an ALP.
+If so, and a dividend is treated as not being income under s EX 59(2), s LJ 2(6) and (7) specify which amount of income is to be used for the foreign tax credit provisions. - 55.
+The Australian limited partnership is treated as a corporate limited partnership for Australian income tax law but is treated as a partnership for New Zealand income tax law (as discussed above). - 56.
+To avoid currency exchange issues, the reference to "\$" is not a reference to any particular currency; it is used simply for illustrative purposes.